 Ulugbek S. Kamilov is an Assistant Professor and the Director of Computational Imaging Group (CIG) at Washington University in St. Louis.
-His main research area is computational imaging with an emphasis on efficient acquisition, reconstruction, processing, and analysis of spatiotemporal data.
+His main research area is computational imaging with an emphasis on machine learning for efficient acquisition, reconstruction, processing, and analysis of imaging data.
 His research interests include signal and image processing, large-scale optimization, machine learning, computer vision, and statistical inference.

-Prof. Kamilov is recipient of the IEEE Signal Processing Society’s 2017 Best Paper Award (with V. K. Goyal and S. Rangan).
+Prof. Kamilov is recipient of the NSF CAREER Award and IEEE Signal Processing Society’s 2017 Best Paper Award (with V. K. Goyal and S. Rangan).
 He was among 55 early-career researchers in the USA selected as a Fellow for the Scialog initiative on “Advancing Bioimaging” in 2021.
 His Ph.D. thesis was selected as a finalist for the EPFL Doctorate Award in 2016.
 His work on Learning Tomography (LT) was featured in Nature “News and Views” in 2015.
 He was a plenary speaker at the international Traveling Workshop on Interactions between low-complexity data models and Sensing Techniques (iTWIST) in 2018.